Where are they now? The XIs from Man Utd 4-3 Man City in 2009

-The 45-year-old is also co-owner at Salford City and was appointed as manager of the Welsh national team in 2018.
-Probably best not to talk about that.
+The 46-year-old is also co-owner at Salford City and was appointed as manager of the Welsh national team in 2018.

 Robin van Persie’s arrival at Old Trafford saw Berbatov shown the door as he signed for Fulham in 2012.

-The Bulgarian later had spells with Monaco, PAOK and Indian Super League club Kerala Blasters before announcing his retirement this week.
+The Bulgarian later had spells with Monaco, PAOK and Indian Super League club Kerala Blasters before announcing his retirement in 2019.

 Substitute Owen scored the famous injury-time winner and later spent a year at Stoke City before retiring.
 You don’t hear much about him these days, do you?

 Rooney became United’s all time top goalscorer in 2017 but lost his place in the team and opted to make a fairytale return to Everton.